cderose/dh-courses/tableau-workshop/README.md

 In 1990, the United States, Norway, Switzerland, Australia, and Sweden had the most internet users per 100 people.
 By 2015, the top 5 changed to: Iceland, Luxembourg, Andorra, Norway, and Liechtenstein.
 Only Norway appears in the top 5 twice!
 </p>
 </details>
-7. If we want to focus only the top countries in terms of internet adoption, we can add a country filter by dragging "Country" to the "Filters" card.
-This time, select the countries of interest.
+7. If we want to focus on only the top countries in terms of internet adoption, we can add a country filter by dragging "Country" to the "Filters" card.
+This time, select the desired countries.
 If we'd like to compare greatest number of users in 1990 to 2015, we should select: the United States, Norway, Switzerland, Australia, Sweden, Iceland, Luxembourg, Andorra, and Liechtenstein.
 You can choose whichever countries are of interest to you!
 8. Give a title to the chart by double clicking on the current "Sheet 1" title and inserting "Internet Users per 100 People."
-You can also change the styling, if you want a different typeface or font.Click "Apply" to see what the title will look like.
+You can also change the styling, if you want a different typeface or font.
+Click "Apply" to see what the title will look like.
 When you're finished, click "Ok."
 9. Change the "Sheet 1" name in the lower left-hand corner by double clicking on it and renaming it "bar chart."

 ### Line Graph: Change over Time